wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ionic.md

 <br />

-## GitHub Reference
+## Code Reference

-The complete source code for Ionic example is available on [GitHub](https://github.com/wingify/vwo-fme-examples/tree/master/ionic).
+> The complete source code for the Ionic example is available on [GitHub](https://github.com/wingify/vwo-fme-examples/tree/master/ionic).